Velouria – If it doesn’t exist…

 The Frame and Fork

-The Velcouria frame and fork is not as a collection of independent dimensions, but as a complete geometry system in which each parameter works with the others.
+The Velcouria frame and fork is not a collection of independent dimensions, but a complete geometry system in which each parameter works with the others.
 The critical variables were carefully specified:

 - Effective top tube